PhD Positions in Quantitative Bioscience

-The Graduate School of Quantitative Biosciences Munich (QBM) is offering PhD Fellowships for students with a background in biochemistry, biology, bioinformatics, physics or applied math and an interest in conducting interdisciplinary research at the interface of experiment and quantitative theory.
+The Graduate School of Quantitative Biosciences Munich (QBM) has open PhD Positions for students with a background in biochemistry, biology, bioinformatics, physics or applied math and an interest in conducting interdisciplinary research at the interface of experiment and quantitative theory.

 The Graduate School seeks to prepare young life scientists for the emerging era of quantitative, systems-oriented bioscience.
 It provides an innovative, international PhD training program that bridges the divide between traditionally separate disciplines, from biochemistry and medicine to bioinformatics, experimental and theoretical biophysics, and applied mathematics.
 While maintaining a strong command of their ‘home’ discipline, QBM students will become well versed in multiple approaches and styles of thought and learn to communicate and work effectively with scientists from different backgrounds.